Mellah: Culture

-While the settling location of Jews was by Muslim rulers was typically imposed, the mellah existed in a relatively autonomous fashion, with Jews building and sustaining their own communities within the walls of their quarter.
+While the settling location of Jews was typically imposed by Muslim rulers, the mellah existed in a relatively autonomous fashion, with Jews building and sustaining their own communities within the walls of their quarter.
 Indeed, there was resistance to forced relocation, but ultimately the Jewish mellah became a sanctified space that the Jews had pride for."The one gate that gave way to the medina, which could have easily been repudiated as an emblem of imprisonment, instead came to be treated as an object of reverence by the mellah ’s inhabitants, as we see in this description from the early twentieth century: If one stops for a moment in front of this gate, one sees a curious thing: All who pass, children, beggars, peddlers driving their donkeys loaded with merchandise, old women, hunched-over men, all approach this dusty wall and press their lips against it with as much fervor as if they were kissing the holy Torah."The mellahs of Morocco primarily came about as Jews migrated to Morocco after being expelled from the Iberian Peninsula during the Spanish Inquisition.
 There were two primary justifications given for mellahization.
 First, these Jewish quarters were often in close proximity to the ruling local powers, offering a form of protection for the Jews.
-This explanation also addresses the resulting effective authority over differing religious populations; if all the Jews are physically together, it is easier to maintain effective muslim rule, assess taxes, and keep count of the community.
-The second justification of cause for the institution of the mellah is the idea that mellahs were a "collective punishment for specific transgressions."
+This explanation also addresses the resulting effective authority over differing religious populations; if all the Jews are physically together, it is easier to maintain effective Muslim rule, assess taxes, and keep count of the community.
+The second justification for the institution of the mellah is the idea that mellahs were a "collective punishment for specific transgressions."
 Jews were associated with ethical deviance, physical malformation, and disease and so were separated from the Christian and Muslim populations.

-Organization relative to the city as a whole gives insight into how Jews were situated compared to the Muslim majority and how relevant these justifications are to specific mellahs.
+Organization relative to the city as a whole gives insight into how Jews were situated compared to the Muslim majority and how relevant these justifications were to specific mellahs.
 As Gilson Miller et al write: "Sometimes the quarter is contained within the larger city and forms a microcosm of it, such as the Jewish quarter of Tetuan; at other times, it is removed from the molecular city and attached to the royal enclave, as in Fez.
 The siting of the quarter invites speculation about its origins and the relationship between the Jewish minority and the Muslim majority.
 Was the purpose of the quarter to isolate its inhabitants, to safeguard them, or both?
 In Fez, the proximity of the mellah to the royal palace is often read as a sign of dependency of the Jews on the power and protection of the ruling sovereign."